jasonkylefrank/Front-end-Curriculum/React/Who-Using-React/README.md

 #Who's using React?
 In this chapter, you'll learn about other companies that are using React, as well as [why they decided to use it](./why-companies-use-react.md).

-**Facebook**, the creator of React, [eats their own dog food](http://www.reactnative.com/a-closer-look-of-how-react-native-is-used-at-facebook/).  **Instagram** (owned by Facebook), not surpisingly also uses React.
+**Facebook**, the creator of React, [eats their own dog food](http://www.reactnative.com/a-closer-look-of-how-react-native-is-used-at-facebook/).  **Instagram** (owned by Facebook), not surprisingly also uses React.
 React is used in production by many other companies you know.

 According to [this video](https://youtu.be/Q6Kczrgw6ic?t=504), its used by **Netflix**, **Twitter**, **Apple**, and **AirBnB**:
 ![](_assets/react-router-who-using-react.png)